hirotake111/redisclient/README.md

 This application connects to a Redis server using connection parameters specified via environment variables:

+- `REDIS_URL`
-- `REDIS_URL`: The URL or address of the Redis server.
+    - The URL or address of the Redis server.
 If not set, defaults to `redis://localhost:6379`.

 You can set the environment variable above before running the application to connect to a different Redis server.